 As obstetricians, OBGYNs guide expecting mothers through pregnancy and giving birth.
 They examine pregnant mothers throughout their pregnancies and conduct tests to determine if any issues exist with the pregnancy or baby.
 They counsel expecting mothers on what to expect from their pregnancies, and teach them what they should and shouldn’t do while pregnant.
 When patients go into labor, the OBGYN arrives at the hospital to deliver the baby, performing both natural births and caesarian sections when required.

 Another important role of the OBGYN is to educate patients on the importance of safe sex.
 They prescribe birth control medications to patients, and they install intrauterine devices and other internal birth control systems.
 They also conduct sexually transmitted disease tests and interview patients to determine their risk for contracting an STD.
 For younger patients, the OBGYN may administer immunizations that are designed to protect against preventable STDs.

 Most OBGYNs work full-time schedules.
 While the bulk of their work may be conducted during regular office hours, they are also required to be on call during all hours of the day, weekends, and holidays to deliver babies when patients go into labor.

 OBGYNs may own their own private practices, may share practices with one or more other OBGYNs, or may work for hospital systems.
 Often, OBGYNs share practices with each other to ensure someone is always available to be on call to handle deliveries when patients go into labor.

-Can I Become an Obstetrician Gynecologist (OBGYN)?
+How To Become an Obstetrician Gynecologist (OBGYN)